* Coaster Enthusiasts of Canada *

 This teaching video is part of the "How It's Done" series.
 It

 shows children how things are made and how they work.
-With the
+With

-children discover, among other interesting topics, how ice cream
+friend, children discover, among other interesting topics,

-for young children it may serve its purpose, but it's not for the
+As an introduction for young children it may serve its

-typical coaster buff.)
+purpose, but it's not for the typical coaster buff.)

 HOW IT'S DONE (Continued)